What is a deal desk? How legal, sales & revenue ops can win together

 One way legal can enable colleagues in a deal desk with the most accurate and up-to-date information is by setting up a chatbot that can answer the most frequently asked questions.

-As an AI tool, this chatbot can use machine learning to understand the variations of questions colleagues may ask, and direct them to the correct resource.
+This AI chatbot can use machine learning to understand the variations of questions colleagues may ask, and direct them to the correct resource.
 This takes legal out of the equation and automates that knowledge for the business to easily access.

 This can also empower sales to find answers to their questions in a fraction of the time, speeding up the sales cycle without legal involvement.